Rugby rights: Spark did not get to bid

 The Herald understands that Sky, as the incumbent, had an exclusive negotiating period with NZ Rugby and Sanzaar - and the deal announced this morning was wrapped up without any formal approach to Spark (although it's understood Spark had informally expressed its interest, should negotiations widen).

-NZ Rugby decision not to approach Spark also precluded any chance that broadcasting and online rights could be split - an approach commonly taken by major sporting codes overseas.
+NZ Rugby decision not to include Spark in the formal negotiations also precluded any chance that broadcasting and online rights could be split - an approach commonly taken by major sporting codes overseas.

+A spokeswoman for NZ Rugby said, "NZR had discussions with Spark earlier in the year during a non-exclusivity period.
+We assessed that the deal on the table from Sky was positive enough to continue negotiations with a long-standing partner."

 The deal included NZ Rugby being given a 5 per cent holding in Sky, worth $19 million at Friday's closing price (Sky shares jumped 20 per cent this morning as the deal was revealed).